 If you experience breathlessness when you exert yourself, the Easy Breathing programme is for you.

 This is a light exercise programme set to music.
-You use slow, gentle movements to help you improve flexibility and increase energy, and to lift your mood.
+You use slow, gentle movements to help you improve flexibility, increase energy and to lift your mood.

 We have a team of Clinical Nurse Specialists, Healthcare Assistants and volunteers working in the community.

-The team can also support your family and carers and will often be the first contact you have with the hospice.
+The team can also support your family and carers, often being the first contact you have with the hospice.
 These specialists work closely with GPs and other community nurses and professionals.

 Hospice at Home Clinical Nurse Specialists are available 24 hours a day, seven days a week across east Suffolk.
 They can help when you need expert advice, such as what to do if you have difficult symptoms, and will support you if you want to stay at home, even if you become very unwell.